lfstat99-del/adaptive-mediation/README.md

   R script for the real data analysis example presented in the manuscript.

 ## Requirements
+The code was developed and tested under R.
-Please install necesary packages before running the code.
+Please install the required R packages before running the scripts.

 ## Notes
 This code is provided for reproducibility purposes only.